Ampicillin use while Breastfeeding

 Summary of Use during Lactation

-Ampicillin is acceptable to use during breastfeeding.
-Substantial information indicates that maternal doses of ampicillin up to 4 grams daily produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with penicillins, but these effects have not been adequately evaluated.
+Substantial information indicates that ampicillin produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with penicillins, but these effects have not been adequately evaluated.
+Ampicillin is acceptable in nursing mothers.

 In 10 mothers given ampicillin 1.5 or 2 grams daily by mouth for 3 doses had milk levels ranging from 0.03 to 0.2 mg/L. Another mother receiving 3 grams daily by mouth had milk levels of 0.08 to 0.3 mg/L. In 3 mothers who received 2 grams daily intramuscularly, milk levels ranged from 0.3 to 0.9 mg/L and in 3 mothers who received 4 grams daily intramuscularly had milk levels of 0.4 to 0.9 mg/L. In all cases, peak milk levels occurred 3 hours after the dose.
 The breastfed infant was estimated to receive from 0.08 to 0.2 mg daily of ampicillin with these doses.